 The House approved \$710 million for the elderly program for FY2001, the level provided in FY2000, but \$69 million below the requested amount.
-The Senate version of the bill agreed to \$783 million for capital advances, slightly more than the Administration's request.
+The Senate committee version of the bill agreed to \$783 million for capital advances, slightly more than the Administration's request.
 Up to \$200 million of the amount called for in the Senate bill is for the conversion of Section 202 housing to assisted living facilities; up to \$50 million is for grants for the new construction or substantial rehabilitation of assisted living facilities; and up to \$50 million is for service coordinators.
+Conferees agreed to \$779 million for FY2001, the same as the Administration's request.

 The House approved \$201 million for the disabled program for FY2001, the same level as enacted for FY2000, but \$9 million less than the \$210 million that the President requested.
-The Senate bill recommends \$213 million for FY2001, a bit more than the Administration's request.
+The Senate committee bill recommended \$213 million for FY2001, a bit more than the Administration's request.
+P.L.
+106-377 provides \$217 million, \$7 million more than HUD's request.